AnyChart/docs.anychart.com/Gantt_Chart/Gantt_Interactivity.md

     });
 ```

-{sample :width 690 :height 300 }GANTT\_Interactivity\_07{sample}
+{sample :width 690 :height 200 }GANTT\_Interactivity\_07{sample}

 You may use listeners for adjusting the gantt view or editing the data as well.
 There's a lot of information about Event Listeners you can find in [this](../../Common_Settings/Event_Listeners) article.

 # Editing mode

-Our Gantts are so interactive that provide the opportunity to edit them in "live" mode, without even touching the code.
+Our Gantts are so interactive that we can edit them in "live" mode, without even touching the code.
 All you need to do is to press the "Enable Live Edit" button on the chart toolbar and start working on Gantt chart.
 It's possible to edit connectors, duration length and start/end time.

 ```
 	// to make a Gantt chart editable chart.editing(true);
 ```

-{sample :width 690 :height 300 }GANTT\_Interactivity\_08{sample}
+{sample :width 690 :height 200 }GANTT\_Interactivity\_08{sample}

 Find more about editing mode in Gantts [here](Live_Edit_UI_and_API).